-The Manila palm will do well in full sun or partial shade.
-Full sun is preferred for best fruit production, which is six to eight hours of sun a day.
+The Manila palm grows best in full sun or partial shade.
+Full sun, six to eight hours a day, is ideal for fruit production.

-Clay, loam, or sand all are perfectly suitable soils for the Manila palm.
-This tree needs good drainage to thrive and it will not tolerate standing water.
-Soil pH is also a matter of some concern and should be tested before planting.
+Clay, loam, and sand are all suitable soils for the Manila palm.
+The tree needs good drainage to thrive and will not tolerate standing water.
 The Manila palm prefers neutral to alkaline soil, but you should test pH before planting.

-Watering the palm is essential if you live in dry areas.
-While it is drought-tolerant for short periods, you will notice a deficiency in growth and flowering if left without enough moisture.
-Supplemental watering of 1 inch in an area with moderate rain should be okay.
-In dry areas, this should be increased to 2 inches of water.
-A 3-inch mulching at the palm’s base will help retain moisture.
+Watering the Manila palm is essential if you live in a dry area.
+While it is drought-tolerant for short periods, you will notice a deficiency in growth and flowering if the tree receives inadequate moisture.
+Supplemental watering of 1 inch is optional; in dry areas, this should be increased to 2 inches of water.
+A 3 inch mulching at the palm’s base will help retain moisture.

 Temperature and Humidity

-The Manila palm is extremely cold sensitive and will not survive for long when the temperature is under 30 degrees Fahrenheit.
-To ensure the plant’s health, make sure it is planted in the correct zone, USDA zone 10 to 11, or used as a container plant that can be brought indoors when the temperature drops.
+The Manila palm is extremely cold sensitive and will not survive in temperatures under 30˚F. To ensure the plant’s health, ensure it is planted in USDA zones 10 to 11.

 The Manila palm tends to suffer from boron deficiency.
-It does well in soil with low nutritional values, but boron is always an issue.
-To compensate, be sure to use a fertilizer specially formulated for palms.
+It does well in soil with low nutritional content, but you can compensate for the lack by using a fertilizer specially formulated for palms.

-Manila palms are self-cleaning, meaning that the frond falls off once it dies without the need to be pruned.
-The one bit of maintenance that needs to be performed is cleaning up or cutting away dead, rotting, or fallen fruits.
+Manila palms are self-cleaning, meaning the frond falls off once it dies and doesn't need to be pruned.
+However, cutting away dead, rotting, or fallen fruits is good practice.
 Neglecting this can lead to unpleasant aromas, insects, and pathogens.
 For aesthetic purposes, you can minimize the tree's fruiting by cutting off some of the flowering stems carefully with a pole pruner.